vladmirfox/pokeemerald-expansion/docs/tutorials/how_to_new_pokemon_1_10_0.md

 Now, let's see what needs to be done.

 ## 2. `SpeciesInfo`'s structure
-Now, to better understand Mewtwo, we also need to understand Mew.
+Now, to better understand Mewthree, we also need to understand Mew.
 Let's look at its data.
 ```diff
     [SPECIES_MEW] =
     {